mika-s/mika-s.github.io/_posts/2017-11-06-creating-a-wireshark-dissector-in-lua-2.markdown

 end
 ```

-Finally we have to replace the old addition to the sub tree with the following code:
+Finally, we have to replace the old addition to the sub tree with the following code:

 ```lua
 local opcode_name = get_opcode_name(opcode)